On October 16 2017, the Department of Homeland Security (DHS) issued Binding Operational Directive 18-01 (BOD 18-01).

 DMARC protects citizens and agencies from email threats.
 It stops cyber criminals from using phishing campaigns to exploit citizens and stops scammers from committing fraud by impersonating government agencies.

-By January 14, 2018 organizations must have a DMARC record in place, and within one year organizations must have a DMARC policy set to reject.
+By October 2018 organizations must have a DMARC record in place and a DMARC policy set to reject.
 This is a very aggressive timeline, especially if a government organization has any level of complexity in their domains, email processes and technology.

 How to meet BOD 18-01

 The first step – creating a DMARC record with a p=none policy – is simple; however, anything less than a quarantine or reject policy leaves the doors open to scammers.

 As a founding member of the DMARC consortium, Agari understands that email ties directly to your agency’s key business processes and can be complex.
 Agari processes 90% of the DMARC traffic and is used by 84% of Federal domains that have a DMARC record.
 We know what challenges you should look out for and the critical path to move your agency to reject.